Student Grievances and Appeals | KCTCS

 3. Upon receipt of an appeal, the KCTCS President shall forward the appeal document to the Office of General Counsel.
 The Office of General Counsel shall conduct a review of the record related to the suspension or expulsion and may conduct additional fact finding if warranted.
 The Office of General Counsel shall prepare a Report of Findings.

-4. The appeal shall be heard by a three-person panel (appointed by the KCTCS President) consisting of the Chancellor, a faculty member of the KCTCS Board of Regents, and a student member of the KCTCS Board of Regents.
+4. The appeal shall be heard by a three-person panel (appointed by the KCTCS President) consisting of the Vice President of Academic and Student Affairs, a faculty member of the KCTCS Board of Regents, and a student member of the KCTCS Board of Regents.
 The panel members shall review the Report of Findings then meet, with the option to use video conferencing, with a representative of the Office of General Counsel to finalize a recommendation, which will be acted upon by the full Board of Regents at the next scheduled meeting.

 5. The student shall be notified in writing of the recommendation of the panel and of the date the full Board will take action on the recommendation.
 Once the Board has taken action, the student will receive written notice of the final decision.